neooriginal/WorldEndArchive/README.md

 - ✅ You can adapt, remix, transform, and build upon the material
 - ⛔ You cannot use the material for commercial purposes
 - ⚠️ You must give appropriate credit and indicate if changes were made

+The license includes a special provision that, in the event of global crisis or civilization collapse, all copyright restrictions are suspended, making the knowledge freely available to all of humanity.

 See the [LICENSE](./LICENSE) file for details.